Proven-Paradox/shaper-system/Handbook.md

 Cost: 2 HP
 Damage: x2 (Physical)
 Effect: This Attack may only be used on a target you have [Grabbed](#grab).
+Scaling: At Hero Tier 2, you may increase the cost of this Ability by 4 HP to increase its damage multiplier by 1.
+When used this way, this Ability counts as a Tier 2 Ability.
 Description: Striking foes while you have the upper hand in a grappling match.
 This can be a suplex, a joint lock, slamming their head against the floor, or something similarly brutal that works only while the victim is controlled in a grapple.

 #### Sustain